Claire Littleton: Afterlife

 Later, Desmond uses their acquaintance from the plane to send Claire to his lawyer, Ilana Verdansky, for adoption advice, knowing that Verdansky is executing Christian Shephard's last will and testament and is already looking for Claire, a named beneficiary.
 Jack Shephard and his mother also learn of Claire's existence through the will.
 When Jack and Claire meet, he immediately accepts her as family and brings her to stay with him and his son David (Dylan Minnette).

 Later on, Claire attends a concert with David.
 Desmond has brought Kate there, and Charlie's band Driveshaft is performing that night.
 Claire locks eyes with Charlie, and they both feel the first stirrings of recognition.
-She then goes into labour and gives birth backstage, being helped by Kate, just like before on the island.
-This reawakens Claire and Kate's memories of the island.
+She then goes into labour and gives birth backstage, being helped by Kate, just as before on the island.
+This reawakens Claire's and Kate's memories of the island.
 After this, Charlie also remembers their lives on the island, and he and Claire have an emotional reunion.
 They are later seen at the church with everybody else as Christian opens the doors and allows them to move on.